 SL5 follows one human, Billy Pilgrim, as they struggle with Post Traumatic Stress Disorder after WWII.
 The disorder is likened to being “unstuck in time” as Billy perceives events in an unconventional order; the reader is whisked from past to future to present and back.
 In this manner Vonnegut enforces upon the reader a feeling of disconnection with reality.
 Vonnegut’s Post-Modernist story-shape induces a symptom of PTSD within the reader, temporarily, in order to convey the senselessness of war and the meaninglessness of life.
 “So it goes,” says Vonnegut.

-Akayama DanJay is a bit less bleak but no more straightforward.
+Akayama DanJay is less bleak but no more straightforward.
 The dual character DanJay begins the narrative by immolating himself in a furnace as Dan, led by an obsessive desire for spiritual cleansing.
 He is reincarnated as Jay alongside his previous life, and the vantage point allows Jay to come to terms with his destiny.
 Dan feels incomplete without his fantasy of idealized love in Beatrice; Jay knows he contains everything he needs.
-The unconventional timeline introduces odd opportunities for characterization.

 And Faith connects them all.
 In life, she brought Dan to Beatrice.
 In death, she visits Jango and Jay.
 Now the Heart of the Mountain requests Faith to wrap the Wheel with the white wing—Faith literally binds reality together.